-Mamata Banerjee is the present Chief Minister
+Mamata Banerjee is the present Chief Minister of West Bengal

 and the founder of All India Trinamool Congress

 .
 She established her own party in the year 1997, after moving away from the Indian National Congress

 .
 Banerjee is renowned as a protester and is affectionately referred to as "Didi".
 Mamata Banerjee previously occupied the positions of Minister of State for Human Resource Development, Minister of Coal and Minister of Railways twice.
 She is the first lady to be the Chief Minister of West Bengal.
 On 19th May 2016, she became the only women Chief Minister

 She has always maintained an austere and simple lifestyle.
 Mamata Banerjee is associated with several human and social rights organisations that promote welfare and development of poor children and women, provide the poor with free legal aid and organise health camps at different places for children and mothers.
 Banerjee is a painter and a poet too.
 Banerjee introduced the Banga Bibhushan Award to honour respected personas.
 She has been honoured with the UN Public Service Award by UN and DLitt Degree by University of Calcutta

 Mamata Banerjee was born on 5th January 1955, in Kolkata

 , to the parents Promileswar and Gayetri Banerjee, in a lower middle-class Bengali